 N1.
 "Workforce capability" refers to your organization's ability to accomplish its work processes through the knowledge, skills, abilities, and competencies of its people.
-Capability may include the ability to build and sustain relationships with your customers; to innovate and transition to new technologies; to develop new products, services, and work processes; and to meet changing business, market, and regulatory demands.
+Capability may include the ability to build and sustain relationships with your patients and other customers; to innovate and transition to new technologies; to develop new health care services and work processes; and to meet changing health care, business, market, and regulatory demands.

-"Workforce capacity" refers to your organization's ability to ensure sufficient staffing levels to accomplish its work processes and successfully deliver your products and services to your customers, including the ability to meet seasonal or varying demand levels.
+"Workforce capacity" refers to your organization's ability to ensure sufficient staffing levels to accomplish its work processes and successfully deliver your health care services to your patients, including the ability to meet varying demand levels.

 - N2.
 Workforce capability and capacity should consider not only current needs but also future requirements based on your strategic objectives and action plans reported in Category 2. - N3.
-Preparing your workforce for changing capability and capacity needs (5.2a[4]) might include training, education, frequent communication, considerations of workforce employment and employability, career counseling, and outplacement and other services.
+Preparing your workforce for changing capability and capacity needs (5.2a [4]) might include training, education, frequent communication, considerations of workforce employment and employability, career counseling, and outplacement and other services.

-Process Management (85 pts.)
+6 Process Management (85 pts.)

-The Process Management Category examines how your organization determines its core competencies and work systems and how it designs, manages, and improves its KEY PROCESSES for implementing those work systems to deliver customer value and achieve organizational success and Sustainability.
+The Process Management Category examines how your organization determines its core competencies and work systems and how it designs, manages, and improves its KEY PROCESSES for implementing those work systems to deliver value to patients and other customers and achieve organizational success and sustainability.
 Also examined is your readiness for emergencies.